 Create a new field to store recipient propensity scores.
 The field, @Music in this case, will be enriched with answers to surveys and online polls, collected tracking data, etc.

 Create a typology rule to calculate message weight based on this field.

 Apply this rule to messages with the following topic: newsletters, special offers, etc. The weight of these deliveries, and therefore their level of priority, will depend on each recipients’ propensity score.

 Pressure rules are defined in n-day rolling periods.

 The period is configured in the Pressure tab of the rule.
 You can specify the number of days and, if necessary, select the type of grouping to apply (day, week, month, quarter, etc.).

 The grouping type lets you extend the Period considered field to the whole day, calendar week, calendar month or calendar year for dates for the period.

 For example, a pressure rule which defines a threshold of 2 messages per week, with a grouping to each calendar month, will prevent the delivery of more than 2 messages within the same week AND within the same calendar month.
 Warning, if the period overlaps two months, the calculation threshold will take into account deliveries from these two calendar months and could therefore prevent all new deliveries during the second month.

-By default, only deliveries already sent are taken into account when calculating the threshold.
-Check the Take the deliveries into account in the provisional calendar option if you also want to consider the deliveries scheduled for the concerned period.
+Note that by default, only deliveries already sent are taken into account when calculating the threshold.
+In Campaign Classic v7, check the Take the deliveries into account in the provisional calendar option if you also want to consider the deliveries scheduled for the concerned period.
 In this case, the considered period is doubled to enable the integration of future deliveries as well as previous ones.